EngOmarElsayed/GenericNetworkLayer/README.md

 ```

 ### Testing <a name="section-2"></a>
-For the testing part all you have to do to test the `GenricNetworkLayer` implementation is to make a subclass of the `URlProtocol` for refrence look at the
+For the testing part all you have to do to test the `GenricNetworkLayer` implementation is to make a subclass of the `URlProtocol` for refrence look at the [GenericNetworkLayerTests.swift](https://github.com/EngOmarElsayed/GenericNetworkLayer/blob/main/Tests/GenericNetworkLayerTests/GenericNetworkLayerTests.swift)

-## RemovingStoredObjects <a name="section-3"></a>
+## Future Updates <a name="section-3"></a>
+- Adding more URlSession methods to the struct.
+- Scalible for any app size

 ## Author <a name="conclusion"></a>
-This pacakge was created by [Eng.Omar Elsayed](https://www.deveagency.com/) to help the iOS comuntity and make there life easir.
-To contact me email me at eng.omar.elsayed@hotmail.com
+This pacakge was created by [Eng.Omar Elsayed](https://www.deveagency.com/) to help the iOS comuntity and make there life easir. if you have any suggestions contact me at eng.omar.elsayed@hotmail.com